 Céline André began her career as a lawyer in 2004 in the mergers and acquisitions practices of French law firms such as Gide Loyrette Nouel and Veil Jourde.
 In 2012, she joined the legal department of the Fonds Stratégique d’Investissement (FSI) before serving as an in-house lawyer within the legal department of Bpifrance in 2013.
 She became Director of Investments for the mid- and large-cap team at Bpifrance Investissement in 2016, and then Director of Investments for the same team as of October 1, 2017.
 Céline André holds a master’s in private law from the university of Lille 2 and a CAPA (Certificate of Aptitude for the Legal Profession) certificate.
 She is also a graduate of EDHEC – Grande École (2002) and holds a corporate director certificate from the Institut français des administrateurs.

-Christophe Gégout began his career in 2001 at the French Treasury and by 2003 worked at the Budget Department, where he was a consultant for the government.
-In 2007, he become an advisor to the Minister of Finance.
-He joined the French Alternative Energies and Atomic Energy Commission (CEA) in April 2009 as Chief Financial Officer, and became Deputy Managing Director in September 2015.
-He was also Chairman of CEA Investissement, a subsidiary of CEA, since January 2010.
-In 2018, he became the new President of the Alliance nationale de coordination de la recherché pour l’énergie (Ancre).
-Christophe Gégout graduated from École Polytechnique, Sciences-Po Paris and ENSAE (École nationale de la statistique et de l’administration économique).
+Christophe Gégout began his career in 2001 at the French Treasury Department and in 2003 moved to the Budget Department where he was government consultant.
+In 2007, he became an advisor to the Ministry of Finance.
+He joined the French Atomic Energy and Alternative Energy Commission (CEA) in April 2009, initially as Finance Director before becoming Deputy Chief Executive Officer in September 2015.
+He was also appointed Chairman of CEA Divertissement, a CEA subsidiary, in January 2010, and then in 2018 took up chairmanship of the French National Alliance for Energy Research Coordination (Ancre).
+Christophe Gégout is now Senior Investment Director at Meridiam, one of the world market leaders in investment and asset management in public infrastructure projects serving local authorities.
+He holds degrees from the École Polytechnique, Sciences-Po Paris and ENSAE (École nationale de la statistique et de l’administration économique).

 Helen Lee Bouygues began her career in 1995 at J.P.
 Morgan, as an associate in mergers and acquisitions in New York and Hong Kong.
 In 1997, she was appointed Development Director of Pathnet, a telecommunications services provider based in Washington, DC, and then in 2000 joined Cogent Communications where she worked as Treasurer, Chief Operating Officer and Chief Financial Officer until 2004.
 Helen Lee Bouygues was subsequently appointed partner at Alvarez & Marsal in Paris, which she left in 2010 to create her own consulting firm.
 In 2014, she joined McKinsey & Company, where she became a partner in charge of the Recovery and Transformation Services department.
 Since February 2018, she has been President of LB Associé, a consulting firm.
 Helen Lee Bouygues holds a Bachelor of Arts in political science, magna cum laude, from Princeton University and an MBA from Harvard Business School.